ingallslab/ImageProcessing-Benchmarking/README.md

 Raw-Images: Houses all datasets of raw images and inputs.

+Pipelines: This folder includes the pipeline for each package utilized in this study.

 Scripts: Contains individual README files offering guidance for each script.
 These scripts are  for the analyses in the study titled "A benchmarked comparison of software packages for time-lapse image processing of monolayer bacterial population dynamics".

 For additional information, please feel free to reach out to atiyeh.ahmadi@uwaterloo.ca